 I had no idea what my life would be like when after being in the hospital.
 A psychologist told me that after I left the hospital, “You’ll lead a fairly normal life.”

 Now, 30 years later, I can see that he was absolutely right.
 I know what a fairly normal life is, and I am so fortunate to have had the support that I did to get here.
 We are always here to help at Cure Medical with your questions and concerns.
 Please feel free to reach out to us!

 About Cure Medical

 The Cure Commitment is unsurpassed in the industry.
 Only Cure Medical has committed to donating 10% of net income to SCI scientific research.
-Cure Medical catheters are DEHP and BPA free.
+Cure Medical catheters are not made with natural rubber latex, DEHP or BPA.
 Simply by using new Cure Catheters® or Cure Catheter® Closed Systems for routine intermittent catheterization, you take part in the sustained pursuit of a cure.
 Learn more at www.curemedical.com.

 We understand this free resource won’t make the anxiety of adjusting to life with SCI disappear, but it can help you process it.
 That’s why we’re helping Sam share this guide with you and your loved ones.

 SCI: The First 90 Days offers resources and connections to sort through the madness so you can make informed choices for the long-run.

 It will take time but you will get your bearings.
 It will take even more time, but you will also find ways to calm the turbulence in your head.
 For newbies in the club, there’s no denying that you have hit the reset button.